-1. Before a Fire:

-- a. know the location of fire safety equipment on the floor and, - b. know the location of all exits throughout the building.

-2. Discovering a Fire:

-- a. vacate the building as quickly and safely as possible via the nearest accessible exit, - b. if time permits, notify University Police (Ext.
-3911) and Residence Life Staff.

-3. Being warned of a fire when in your room:

-- a. open curtains, - b. put on shoes and coat and take a wet towel to cover the face, - c. turn off all lights, - d. vacate the room, close the door, and lock it if time permits, - e. vacate the building as quickly and safely as possible by the nearest accessible exit, and - f. if you encounter smoke while exiting, keep as low to the floor as possible.
+- 1. Before a Fire: - 1. know the location of fire safety equipment on the floor, - 2. know the location of all exits throughout the building, and - 3. know the location of designated evacuation locations. - 2.
+Discovering a Fire: - 1. vacate the building as quickly and safely as possible via the nearest accessible exit, - 2. if time permits, notify University Police (Ext.
+3911) and Residence Life Staff. - 3.
+Being warned of a fire when in your room: - 1. open curtains, - 2. put on shoes and coat and take a wet towel to cover the face, - 3. turn off all lights, - 4. vacate the room, close the door, and lock it if time permits, - 5. vacate the building as quickly and safely as possible by the nearest accessible exit, and - 6. if you encounter smoke while exiting, keep as low to the floor as possible.
 NOTE: If your door or doorknob is hot, do not attempt to leave your room.
 Keep your door closed.
 Place a blanket or towel along the bottom of the door to keep smoke out of the room.
-If a window is available, hang something out of it and shout for help to attract attention.

-4. After Vacating the Building:

-- a. leave the immediate area of the building, and - remain at least 100 feet from the building until you receive further instructions from emergency personnel and/or staff members.
+If a window is available, hang something out of it and shout for help to attract attention. - 4.
+After Vacating the Building: - 1. leave the immediate area of the building, and - remain in the designated evacuation location, and at least 100 feet away from the building, until you receive further instructions from emergency personnel and/or staff members.

-NOTE: Tampering with fire equipment or sounding a false fire alarm is against the law.
+NOTE: Tampering with fire equipment, smoke detectors, and/or sounding a false fire alarm is against the law.
 Violators will face a Disciplinary Hearing and could be referred to the civil authorities.
-If found guilty violators could be fined up to \$1000 and dismissed from campus housing.
+If found guilty violators could be fined up to \$500 and dismissed from campus housing.